 • Community: $185 - A reduced rate for those who need it.

 Scholarships are available for international participants and anyone for whom affordability is still a barrier.
-Click HERE to download the scholarship application form or email us at [email protected] for more information.
+Click HERE to complete the scholarship application form or email us at [email protected] for more information.

 Where: Sessions will be facilitated through Zoom.